muratgozel/node-calver/README.md

 The third parameter **level** explains the majority and purpose of the update.
 1. It can be `calendar` to sync the date portion of the version with the current date.
 2. It can be one of `major`, `minor` and `micro` to update the semantic portion of the version.
-3. It can have two tags while the first one is one of the two above and the second one is a modifier. `calendar.alpha`, `minor.beta` for example.
+3. It can have two tags while the first one is one of the two above and the second one is either modifier or semantic. `calendar.alpha`, `minor.beta`, `calendar.micro` for example.

 ### Validate Versions
 You may want to validate a version string against a format: